Needing to find ways to stretch the budget? Here’s How to Save Money at Home in 6 Easy Steps:

 #2.
 Plan Your Meals

 Meal Planning is one of the best things you can do to save money before you go shopping.
-This free Meal Planning sheet from Wholesome Ireland can help.
+This free Meal Planning sheet can help and download our Free Lunch Box Planner.
 Plan out the week’s meals and pick your recipes in advance.

 The next time you are cooking, double or triple the quantities and freeze the extra in batches.
 Next time you need a quick meal you’ll be able to reheat quickly plus bulk buying meat and veg is cheaper so get in the habit of making up bigger batches when you cook.